We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 Additionally, you’re still working with soil gardening techniques.
 While we have worked with hydroponics in the past, we did like that we were still working with soil.
 All the fertilizers, existing soil and soil gardening knowledge we had could still be used.

 In 2020, we took our GroBucket solution even further and connected it to a central, off-grid irrigation system.
 It’s been simply amazing and has revolutionized our subarctic gardens.
-With this system, we often only have to water our container garden every week or often time, even longer.
+With this system, we often only have to water our container garden once a week and sometimes quite a bit longer.

 We did use a commercial solution in this case.
 It was the right one for us.
 It wasn’t cheap.
 Our per-plant cost is almost $20 per grow site when using them.